OpenLocalizationTestOrg/azure-docs-pr-test.es-ES/articles/api-management/api-management-developer-portal-templates.md

         {
             "Id": "56ec64c380ed850042060001",
             "Title": "Starter",
-            "Description": "Subscribers will be able toorun 5 calls/minute up tooa maximum of 100 calls/week.", "Terms": "",
+            "Description": "Subscribers will be able to run 5 calls/minute up to a maximum of 100 calls/week.", "Terms": "",
             "ProductState": 1,
             "AllowMultipleSubscriptions": false,